bosonprotocol/reference-frontend/README.md

 ![](https://img.shields.io/badge/Coverage-6%25-733B27.svg?prefix=$coverage$)
 [![Gitter chat](https://badges.gitter.im/bosonprotocol.png)](https://gitter.im/bosonprotocol/community)

+This is a reference application which demonstrates how to integrate Boson Protocol into a React front-end.

 This reference application shows you how to build a p2p marketplace powered by Boson Protocol.
 Users can connect their wallets and list a set of items as a seller, as well as discover products that can be purchased as a buyer.
 The application also demonstrates how to the transaction lifecycle can be tracked and co-ordinated by both parties.

 Live demo running on the Rinkeby test network: \